ZappaBoy/pyvttt/README.md

   --stdout, --no-stdout, -s
   --threads THREADS, -t THREADS
                         Number of threads to use.
 Default is half of the available cores.
+  --cpu, --no-cpu, -c   Force to use CPU instead of GPU.
+  --force-download, --no-force-download, -d
+                        Force to download the video even if it is already downloaded --translate TRANSLATE, -l TRANSLATE
+                        Translate transcription to the specified language.
+Default is english.
+  --summarize SUMMARIZE, -m SUMMARIZE
+                        Summarize transcription, you can define a summarization strength between 0 and 100.
+Suggested value: 90.
 ```

 ## Transcribe single video by url